VibrandDesign/bluestructures/README.md

 #### Javascript

+This is the script tag for our webflow project.
+My take is put it in the `head` code, and with the `defer` tag you'll (in most cases) get the best performance you can get.

 <details>

-<summary> Deploy to Vercel </summary>
+<summary> Deploy to Vercel first! </summary>
 To leverage CI/CD you'll have to deploy the website to vercel before going through this first section.
 Do it either via cli or by linking the project through the Vercel interface.

 </details>

-This is the script tag for our webflow project.
-My take is put it in the `head` code, and with the `defer` tag you'll (in most cases) get the best performance you can get.

 ```html
 <!-- How to get the dual script working -->